AT-Publishing/website/_strategy/2017-11-08-lending-strategy.md

 {% amp700 border {{page.image[2]}} {{page.image_alt[0]}} %}

-*Both images above come from [https://www.bfxdata.com/swaphistory/btc](https://www.bfxdata.com/swaphistory/btc).*
+*Both images above come from now defunct resource called bfxdata.com.*

 Let's take a look at how the yearly profits change after a year when the daily rate changes just a little to illustrate the point.